RoboJackets/mjackets-api/docs/contributing/commit_guidelines.rst

-Importing code into mJackets from other projects that use a license other than the Apache 2.0 license needs to be fully understood in context and approved by the STM32 Development comittee.
-The comittee will automatically reject licenses that have not been approved by the `Open Source Initiative (OSI)`_.
+Importing code into mJackets from other projects that use a license other than the Apache 2.0 license needs to be fully understood in context and approved by the mJackets API project maintainers.
+Licenses that have not been approved by the `Open Source Initiative (OSI)`_ will be automatically rejected.

 .. _Open Source Initiative (OSI):
    https://opensource.org/licenses/alphabetical